jhajek/Linux-text-book-part-2/Linux-Technology-and-Philosophy-Part-II.md

  * Acknowledgements
  * Linux/Unix History and Philosophy (pulled from other book)
  * Environment setup
+ * Resources for you beyond this book
+    -  Blogs and Podcasts

 1. Capacity Planning
   * Tools of Troubleshooting